TRADESWOMEN MAGAZINE 1981-1998

 The magazine started with Saturday afternoons where volunteers met to put together hand typed articles, cut and paste, retype into column widths, assemble the layout boards and make the headlines with rub-on letters.
 In 1998, the challenges of funding printing and mailing as well as the effort of collecting articles and putting together copy and layout overwhelmed the all-volunteer corps.

 In its later years, the Magazine linked Tradeswomen, Inc. with the work of similar groups in other parts of the country.
-The Magazine also kept current on subjects like affirmative action and sexual harassment and looked at the legal issues for individual tradeswomen in this evolving arena employment law.
+The Magazine also kept current on subjects like affirmative action, sexual harassment, and looked at the legal issues for individual tradeswomen in this evolving arena employment law.
 Photographer Sandy Thacker kept the pages full of pictures of working women traveling to jobsites for the images.

 Today, we remember this effort of love and dedication that without financial resources or staff broke done isolation for women in the trades all across the country in those early days.